 Experienced wedding planners are amazing at controlling out-of-control moments.
 They have emergency kits, solid working relationships with vendors and probably twelve cups of coffee.

-Wedding planners can also save you beaucoup benjamins.
-Because of their professional, friendly and respectful vendor relationships, as well as experience in an ever-evolving industry, they know where/how to cut corners and generally keep within budget.
+Especially with Austin wedding planners, in a city built for copious amounts of weddings, they can also save you beaucoup benjamins.
+Because of their professional, friendly, and respectful vendor relationships, as well as experience in an ever-evolving industry, they know where/how to negotiate cut corners and generally keep within budget.
 I’ve heard time and time again that a wedding planner is a heft investment but they usually pay for themselves anyway!

 Your Aunt Who Has Planned Three Backyard Weddings:

-The fact is, do you really want to rely on a non-professional to do one of the hardest jobs in the world?
+The fact is, do you really want to rely on someone who isn’t a professional wedding planner to do one of the hardest jobs in the world?

 (This does not apply to legit friends/family that are truly awesome peeps.
-I’ve just seen too many “reliable” peeps shit the bed and cause a lot of hurt)
+I’ve just seen too many “reliable” peeps shit the bed and caused a lot of hurt).

 All weddings are unique.
 They have unique vibes, goals, and dynamics.
 Some brides don’t need a professional at all on their wedding day (most likely because their photographer has picked up the slack, tbh) but others just don’t understand what the right choice is.
 I hope this blog helped you come to a decision on how to rock the hell out of your love party!

 Want to know how to find the best Austin wedding planner?
 Head on over to the Austin Wedding Planner Association website and find the right fit!!
 One of my favorites is easily Cassie with Bride’s Best Friend.
 She’s one of my best friends and works REALLY hard for her Austin wedding clients!